tammyho52/flashcardKataPublic/README.md

 To ensure UI consistency and reusability, common views, components, and view modifiers are stored under the `Shared` folder.

 Notable reusable components include:
-- Default Empty Views & Guest Views
+- Default Empty Views & Guest Views:
-  - Handle cases where no user data exists (i.e. no decks or flashcards have been created)
+  - Handle cases where no user data exists (e.g. when no decks or flashcards have been created).
-  - Supports guest user access (i.e. unauthenticated users)
+  - Support guest user access (e.g. for unauthenticated users).
+- Bulk Actions:
-- Bulk Actions such as reusable expand all and select all functionalities for decks and flashcards, used in both `Read` and `Review` tabs.
+  - Reusable functionalities, such as "expand all" and "select all" for decks and flashcard selection for review, utilized across both `Read` and `Review` tabs.
-- Themed Navigation Bar Style: `ColoredGlobalNavigationBarStyle` supports custom gradient backgrounds using 3 colors for each Tab.
+- Themed Navigation Bar Style:
+  - `ColoredGlobalNavigationBarStyle` supports custom gradient backgrounds using 3 colors for each Tab.
 The navigation bar style dynamically adjusts the Tab's views to ensure content visibility behind the custom tab bar.

 ---

 **Reusable Data & Helpers**
-- `AppConstants` defines design, content, and color constants for consistency.
+- `AppConstants`: Defines design, content, and color constants to ensure consistency across the app.
-- Mock data supports Xcode previews for UI development.
+- Mock Data: Provides sample data to facilitate efficient Xcode previews for UI development.
-- Helpers provide self-contained utility functions like form validation, time conversion, and deck ordering.
+- Helpers: Provide self-contained utility functions for tasks such as form validation, time conversion, and deck ordering.

 ---

 **State Management**

-The app leverages Swift Concurrency (async/await) for efficient state handling, with Combine used selectively for functions such as search bar updates, form field change monitoring with debouncing, and review session timer management.
+The app leverages Swift Concurrency (async/await) for efficient state handling, while Combine is used selectively for tasks like search bar updates, form field change monitoring with debouncing, and review session timer management.

 SwiftUI property wrappers ensure reactive state updates:
-- @State and @StateObject for UI-related state.
+- @State and @StateObject for UI-related state management.
 - @Binding, @Published, and ObservableObject for reactive data flow.

 ---